eBay Holiday Mode (Time Away): The Complete UK Seller Guide 2026

 6. Confirm.
 Give the change a little while to filter through to all your listings rather than assuming it is instant, especially if you are pausing sales minutes before you walk out the door.

 To come back early, return to the same Time Away settings and end it.
-You do not have to wait for the scheduled end date, and ending early simply puts your listings back to normal.
+You do not have to wait for the scheduled end date; eBay then starts returning listings to normal, which can take a couple of hours to appear everywhere.

 Book it before the last minute